letsbegincode/Banking-System/docs/system-design.md

 # System Design Overview

 ## Caching Strategy
-- **Cache Provider Abstraction:** The `CacheProvider` interface in `src/BankingApplication.java` defines a contract for caching account profiles and balance lookups.
-The production default is `InMemoryCacheProvider`, while `RedisCacheProvider` illustrates how a Redis-backed implementation can be wired in.
+- **Cache Provider Abstraction:** `banking.cache.CacheProvider` encapsulates cache operations behind a minimal API so the runtime can swap implementations without touching business logic. `CacheProviderFactory` selects between the shipping `InMemoryCacheProvider` and the lightweight `NoOpCacheProvider` using the `CACHE_PROVIDER` environment variable (or `banking.cache.provider` system property).
 - **Cache Population:** The `Bank` aggregate owns cache lifecycle.
-Account mutations (create, deposit, withdraw, transfer, close, and interest accrual) refresh cache entries to keep balances and account snapshots in sync.
+Account mutations (create, deposit, withdraw, transfer, close, and interest accrual) refresh cache entries to keep balances and account snapshots in sync while cache eviction keeps stale entries out of rotation.
-- **Read Path:** Lookups (`Bank.getAccount` and `Bank.getAccountBalance`) consult the cache before touching the persistent map, reducing latency and enabling external cache deployments such as Redis.
+- **Read Path:** Lookups (`Bank.getAccount` and `Bank.getAccountBalance`) consult the cache before touching the persistent map.
+TTLs default to five minutes and can be tuned per cache via `CACHE_ACCOUNT_TTL_SECONDS`, `CACHE_BALANCE_TTL_SECONDS`, or globally with `CACHE_TTL_SECONDS`.

 ## Asynchronous Transaction Processing
 - **Message Broker Abstraction:** `MessageBroker` decouples the command queue from execution.
 The default `InMemoryMessageBroker` runs operations on a worker pool, while the interface enables future adapters for Kafka or RabbitMQ.